 Step 3 – Rotate ruler to the opposite side of the strip lining up with the previous triangle cut and repeat the same steps as above.

 Step 4 – Open the blocks outward and either lightly finger press or use your iron to lightly press.
 Be very careful to only press up and down, NOT back and forth so as not to stretch them..

 Step 5 -.
 Your seam should be pressed (both layers) toward the darker color.

-Step 6 - Place a ruler over the block keeping the 45 degree diagonal line over the diagonal seam.
+Step 6 – Place a ruler on the block keeping the 45-degree diagonal line over the diagonal seam.
 Trim each side of your square to the desired size.